statnet/ergm/revdep/cran.md

 ## revdepcheck results

-We checked 29 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 33 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 3 new problems
+ * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

-### New problems
-(This reports the first line of each new failure)

-* ergm.ego
-  checking Rd cross-references ...
-WARNING

-* ergm.rank
-  checking Rd cross-references ...
-WARNING
+### Failed to check

-* latentnet
+* lolog (NA)
-  checking Rd cross-references ...
-WARNING